 Constitution was drafted.

 so NOW you know how James Madison and a little bivalve from the Potomac helped

 Under the Articles of Confederation, the federal government didn't have the

-power to raise its own army, regulate commerce between the states, or coin money
+power to raise an army, regulate interstate commerce, or coin money

 for the country.
 To pass a law, Congress needed the approval of nine out of the

 13 states, and in order to amend the Articles it needed the approval of all 13